Malmesbury Town Hall: History

 After the dissolution of the monasteries in 1536, the borough council acquired St Paul's Church and adapted the east end of the building for use as a town hall.
 By the mid-19th century, the building was in a dilapidated condition and, in 1852, the council decided to demolish the main structure leaving just the tower.
 The council went on to commission a new structure: the site they chose was on the north side of Cross Hayes.

 The new building was designed in the Tudor Revival style, built in coursed limestone and was completed in 1854.
 The design involved a symmetrical main frontage with three bays facing onto Cross Hayes; the central bay featured an arched opening with a hood mould on the ground floor, an oriel window on the first floor and a gable above.
 The outer bays also featured arched openings with hood moulds on the ground floor but were fenestrated by three-light mullioned and transomed windows on the first floor.
 Internally, the principal room was the assembly room on the first floor, which featured a proscenium arch.

 In the mid-19th century, as well as being the meeting place of the borough council, the building was the venue for the local petty session hearings.
 In December 1871, the town hall was the venue for a public meeting to promote the idea of a Malmesbury branch line; the line was completed just six years later.
+The borough council was reformed under the Municipal Corporations Act 1883.

 Storage facilities were established in the town hall for the local horse-drawn fire engine in 1907, and the building was extended by three bays to the left in 1927.
 The extension was designed in a similar style, with arched openings on the ground floor and a gable over the central bay; however, it was three storeys high and it was fenestrated by three and four-light casement windows.
 The Athelstan Museum was established in the town hall in February 1931 and the fire service relocated from the town hall to a new fire station in Gloucester Road in 1948.